 Serving as headquarters for The Georgia Trust, Rhodes Hall has undergone significant restoration.

-- Free admission for Georgia Trust members and children under 6
+- Free admission for Georgia Trust and National Trust members

 The home is believed to be inspired by Amos and Amanda’s travels through the German Rhineland in the 1890s.